Registration number 2934

 History

 Broom & Sons, the original builders, undertook extensive re-planking works at their Brundall Yard during 2012.
 Upon completion, WHITE HERON was moved by road from her home on the Norfolk Broads to Abingdon Marina on the River Thames.
-She then moved to her current mooring at Bray Marina in 2014.
+She then moved to Bray Marina in 2014.

 WHITE HERON appears in a book detailing the history of Broom boats published in 2011 – “Broom Boats a History of Quality and Innovation”.